Our new season starts the first tuesday after The New Year. Here is a pdf Recruitment Poster

 You will be assigned a buddy in your vocal range, who will share their music with you.

-Sign-ups for auditions are taken at the conclusion of each open rehearsal
+Sign-ups for auditions are taken at the beginning or the conclusion of each open rehearsal

 Who can audition?